numbscole/IMDB_Top250_Crawler/README.md

 (NOTE: This program takes at least 2.5+ hours to run)

 To run this you will need to make sure you have the modules: BeautifulSoup, requests, json

+*UPDATE
+The format for a movie's soundtrack has changed since this crawler was orignially designed.
+Running the code as is should still collect all of the information EXCEPT for any information regarding the soundtrack.